bangslosan/PutOut/README.md

 To those provided to you by Put.io.

-This app is liscensed according the file included with the source.
+This app is liscensed according to the file included with the source.